dogweather/forkful/content/en/c-sharp/testing-and-debugging/printing-debug-output.md

   \ what's going on under the hood of your code.
 Programmers do this to track\u2026"
 lastmod: '2024-03-13T22:45:00.091509-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output is about spitting out information key to understanding\
-  \ what's going on under the hood of your code.
-Programmers do this to track\u2026"
+summary: Printing debug output is about spitting out information key to understanding what's going on under the hood of your code.
 title: Printing debug output
 weight: 33
 ---